 Behind the scenes of all the jarred goodness, we are preparing to host a winter CSA in future years, featuring the classic fall and winter veggies you love as well as greens grown in our unheated high tunnels.
 The farm is also home to 78 acres of woodlands where we have already begun planting nut and fruit trees, and we can’t wait to share their bounty with you down the road.

 Farthest Field Farm in the seasons of bloom & renewal

 Over the seasons, you’ll find Farthest Field to be a haven for your senses and spirit.
-In spring, as the mud recedes and we’re greeted with the brilliant yellow-green of new foliage, you’ll find friends and neighbors gently coaxing life into their community garden plots, seedlings sprouting and growing for our seedling sale, and creatures emerging in the woodland.
+In spring, as the mud recedes and we’re greeted with the brilliant yellow-green of new foliage, you’ll find friends and neighbors helping to bring the farm to life, seedlings sprouting and growing for our seedling sale, and creatures emerging in the woodland.
 Young folks and teachers will find space for learning from nature; others will find classes on anything from composting to foraging.